srishtichayal/equation_solver/README.md

 3. Always use exp instead of e in Equations (e.g., exp(g) instead of e**g or exp **g)
 4. You can define constants with arithmetic expressions in the _Coefficients.txt file (e.g., z = 100 + 23*9)
 5. Variable and constant names can be any combination of letters and may include leading or trailing underscores
-6. If there's an error or no solution is found, it will be printed in the terminal, not in the _Answers.txt file how to write this part's code

 ## References